stacksjs/ts-pkgx/docs/features/multiple-fetching.md

 ## Using the `--pkg` Option

-The new `--pkg` option allows you to fetch multiple specific packages in a single command:
+The `--pkg` option allows you to fetch multiple specific packages in a single command:

 ```bash
 # Fetch multiple packages with one command